heyronhay/self/README.md

 * Instead of always pulling from Docker to see if there is a new image, it would be nice if it checked the tag list and then determined from that if there was a new image, so the "updating" message could be displayed before the large download.
 * When developing locally, changes to `self.sh` (or `self.bat`) can be overwritten if you don't build the docker image, since it tries to pull the latest, and if it is updated on the docker hub, it will pull the `self.sh` (or `self.bat`) out of the image again.
 * Uses simple grep to determine if the docker pull is up to date, could use a more robust mechanism.
+* The windows wrapper script has some issues - it leaves a bunch of files around, sometimes seems to lag behind a version when self-updating the wrapper script, etc.  It's been a while since I did Windows programming, so it is crufty!
+A bit more time would have to be spent with it to make it more robust.